 “The problem we’re having now is that he’s old enough to realize that he’s different,” Marina explained.
 “Dealing with frustration and rejection is an ongoing problem, but he is coping better when things don’t go his way.”

-Frankie’s training at Center for Brain has involved targeting a particular behavior until it improves, then moving on to another area of the brain to address other behavior issues.
+Frankie’s training at the Center for Brain Training has involved targeting a particular behavior until it improves, then moving on to another area of the brain to address other behavior issues.

 “I’m very glad we discovered neurofeedback,” said Marina.
 “It’s given me hope that Frankie may someday be able to have a normal, happy life.”